Attribute Value Matrices

 Unaligned columns

-Sometimes, when a row is too long, it may be convenient to use unaligned columns for a better output.
+Sometimes, when a row is too long, it may be convenient to use unaligned columns to improve output:

 \begin{avm}